MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

    - Transferred (Operator) - Call was transferred to the Operator
    - Transferred (Voicemail) - Call was transferred to Shared Voicemail
    - Transferred (External) - Call was transferred to an External Number
-   - Transferred (User) - Call was transferred to a Person in the organiation
+   - Transferred (User) - Call was transferred to a Person in the organization
    - Other - Some other condition has occurred

+   > [!TIP]
+   > Hover over any of metrics in this section to display a tooltip will with the individual calls that make up the total.

  - Section 8 - Call Details Table

    A breakdown showing the caller paths through the auto attendant and the final call result.

+   > [!TIP]
+   > Hover over any of metrics in this section to display a tooltip will with the individual calls that make up the total.

 #### fAutoAttendant table field description